wp-plugins/x-forms-express/readme.txt

 * No Programming skills required!
 * No loading time while creating forms.
 * Add forms to post and pages with a click of a button.
+* Unlimited forms
+* Multiple forms on a single page, post or sidebar

 = Built in Anti-Spam =
 That's right!, all form submission you'll receive are submitted by humans and not robots!
 This is done without using Captha which is proved to annoy most users!